TheGreatSimo/BookSphere/README.md

-## A social media platform for book lovers
+# A social media platform for book lovers

+## free and open source